-This should perhaps be entitled The Crucifixion—Part 2 as a reflection upon Fleming Rutledge’s demanding, and rewarding, book on the Cross.
+This should perhaps be included in my ongoing thoughts on Fleming Rutledge’s demanding, and rewarding, book on the Crucifixion.
 In a previous post I claimed that ‘if you can’t join Christ on the Cross, you’ve got the wrong Cross.”
 It was a question I asked against the backdrop of readings of the Cross that construe it as a place of incommunicable suffering, a place where God suffers godforsakenness, where he pours out upon Jesus the wrath we deserve.
 There are good reasons for thinking this is not what is transpiring on the Cross, and one reason, I argued, was that if the Cross is where God abandons Christ to godforsakenness it becomes impossible to see the Cross as something Christians are to participate in and be united to.

 Fleming’s book proceeds with a key question: What sort of predicament must you and I be in that we should require the crucifixion of God?
 She suggests that the severity of the Cross requires us to posit a human predicament equally severe.
 Fair enough.
 But another question of equal consequence is this: What really transpires on the Cross if the gospel compels us to join Christ on it, if the salvation it extends becomes ours through participating in its sufferings?
 I don’t see Rutledge, or Hart for that matter, exploring the biblical call to participate in Christ’s suffering as a key to understanding that suffering.
 Though Rutledge briefly discusses the Rom 6 passage I’ll refer to below, as well as Heb 13.13, she doesn’t ask this question.